 "We want the Scottish National Gallery to be a place for everyone to enjoy.
 We have two years to go before opening, but we hope that as this year progresses people will already begin to feel the great benefits of the work we are doing here.”

-As part of the work in this phase of the development, which is due to last until spring 2019, public access in and around East Princes Street Gardens and the Mound precinct will change.
+As part of the work in this phase of the development, which is due to last until August 2019, public access in and around East Princes Street Gardens and the Mound precinct will change.

 During this period the Gardens entrance to the Scottish National Gallery will be closed; visitors will instead use the entrances on The Mound.
 From mid-January, work starts on the new landscaping which includes the widening of existing steps and the construction of a new accessible path in the Gardens, which will help those with mobility impairments, wheelchairs and prams.